zwc1625/reading-errors-and-debugging-using-pry-lab-nyc01-seng-ft-080320/README.md

 # TODO

 Nil class -- Passed in values are nil -- need to drop a binding to verify why -- error is usually cannot .... for Nil class

-only have attr_reader in class and trying to reassign instance variable values